NordNeurogenomicsLab/Publications/README.md

-# Scripts and used in published papers (and UCSC Track Hubs)
+# Scripts used in published papers (and UCSC Track Hubs)

 [**Wade_Frontiers_2019**]()